Carbon County, Wyoming: History

 Carbon County was organized December 16, 1868, from Laramie County in Dakota Territory, which at the time had jurisdiction over part of modern-day Wyoming.
 It became a county in Wyoming Territory when that territory's government was formally organized on May 19, 1869.

 In 1868, the Union Pacific Railroad opened the first coal mine in Carbon County, and the county was named for its extensive coal deposits.
 In 1875, Carbon County lost territory when Johnson County was created by the legislature of the Wyoming Territory.
 Natrona County was created with land ceded by Carbon County in 1888.
 The boundaries of the county were final at that time except for minor adjustments in 1911.

-From 1978 to 1982, Carbon County was represented in the Wyoming House of Representatives by Democrat Thomas E. Trowbridge (1930-2009) of Saratoga, a Nebraska native.
+From 1978 to 1982, Carbon County was represented in the Wyoming House of Representatives by Democrat Thomas E. Trowbridge (1930–2009) of Saratoga, a Nebraska native.
 From 1982 to 1986, Trowbridge was a member of the Wyoming State Senate.
 He was later appointed by Governor Mike Sullivan to the Wyoming State Board of Equalization.
 Trowbridge's father, Elton Trowbridge, held the state House seat from Carbon County from 1961 until his death in office in 1974.

 George R. Salisbury Jr., a rancher from Savery, represented Carbon County in the Wyoming House from 1975 to 1986.
 He was succeeded in office by his son-in-law and fellow Democrat, Patrick F. O'Toole, also a Savery rancher.

 Geography

 According to the US Census Bureau, the county has a total area of 7964 sqmi, of which 7898 sqmi is land and 66 sqmi (2.0%) is water.
 It is the third-largest county in Wyoming by area.

+The Continental Divide runs through the county.

+Carbon County is equidistant from the North American capital cities of Ottawa, Washington, D.C., and Mexico City, being 1590 mi from each of them.
+It is therefore one of two circumcenters of these cities.
+The other circumcenter is the antipode of Carbon County, a spot in the ocean off the southwest coast of Australia.